 I decided to become a nurse at nine and have never wavered in that decision nor regretted it.
-I have nursed in various settings and have experience in autonomous use of highly technical medical equipment, worked in many roles requiring independent decision making, and filled leadership and training roles.
+I have nursed in various settings and have experience in the autonomous use of highly technical medical equipment, worked in many roles requiring independent decision-making, and filled leadership and training roles.
 I have thoroughly enjoyed the ‘bedside nursing’ that I have undertaken and believe I am an excellent nurse.
 However, I am also ambitious and academically able.
 I seek progress in my career and realize that almost any choice made at this stage to advance my job will involve a move away from direct patient care.

 On that basis, I have very carefully considered my next step.
 I have decided that I have the academic ability, commitment, potential, and characteristics required to become a CRNA.
 I am attracted to this specialty because the training will provide academic challenges beyond that in almost any other nursing specialty.
 The CRNA role interests me because it is a prestigious one providing autonomy and is highly technical and critical.
 The role also offers vast career choices and a flexible schedule.